barhanc/fastmap/README.md

 ```
 $ python3 -m venv venv
 $ source ./venv/bin/activate
-$ (venv) pip install -e .
+(venv) $ pip install -e .
 ```
-The package should work as intended on Linux and macOS, for Windows users we recommend using WSL2.
+The package should work as intended on Linux and macOS, for Windows users we recommend using